microsoft/nni/docs/en_US/Compressor/Quantizer.md

 You can view example for more information

 #### User configuration for DoReFa Quantizer
-* **quant_types:** : list of string

-type of quantization you want to apply, currently support 'weight', 'input', 'output'.

-* **op_types:** list of string

-specify the type of modules that will be quantized. eg. 'Conv2D'

-* **op_names:** list of string

-specify the name of modules that will be quantized. eg. 'conv1'

 * **quant_bits:** int or dict of {str : int}

 bits length of quantization, key is the quantization type, value is the length, eg. {'weight': 8},